 This sounds pretty easy, though expect a small learning curve as you become familiar with operating the unit.

 You are now ready to go – this is all you need to know to get out there and start using the main functions.
 If you are signed up to STRAVA, after your ride you can connect the supplied micro USB cable to your computer and can then drag the .fit file (which is dated and located in the main director) across to Strava.
 As a trip, rather than clicking the upload button and trying to search for the file, drag the file from the Bryton unit (which is mounted and appears on your desktop) directly onto the upload file button.
 TCX or GPX files are not recorded and are also not necessary.

-Mini USB port and mounting tab
+Micro USB port and mounting tab

 Uploading the .fit files to Strava is straight-forward